rantsandruse/pytorch_lstm_02minibatch/README.md

    c.
 Learn a default initial hidden state: If we have many samples requiring a state reset for each of them, such as
       in a sentiment analysis/sequence classification problem, it makes sense to learn a default initial state.
 But if there are only a few long sequences with a handful of state resets, then learning a default state is prone to overfitting as well.

-   d.
-Silviu used PTB dataset with different initialization methods described above, and made a number of corroborative observations. he showed that:
-        i.
-All non-zero state initializations sped up training and improved generalization. ii.
-Training the initial state as a variable was more effective than using a noisy zero-mean initial state. iii.
-Adding noise to a variable initial state provided only marginal benefit. iv.
-These non-zero state initializations will only really be useful for datasets that have many naturally-occuring state resets.

    In our case, we are working with a tiny toy dataset, so it doesn't matter much which initialization we use.
 But ultimately we want to build a sentiment classifier for IMDB reviews, therefore either b or c would be more appropriate.
 We implemented b in the code: